Love Action Drama

 Love Action Drama is a 2019 Indian Malayalam-language romantic comedy film written and directed by Dhyan Sreenivasan in his directorial debut.

-Produced by Visakh Subramaniam and Aju Varghese, the film stars Nivin Pauly and Nayanthara.
-Its music was composed by Shaan Rahman.
-The film was released in theatres across India on 5 September 2019 and was released internationally on 13 September 2019.
+Produced by Visakh Subramaniam and Aju Varghese, the film stars Nivin Pauly and Nayanthara in the lead roles.
+The music in the film was composed by Shaan Rahman.
+The film was released in India on 5 September 2019 and internationally on 13 September 2019.

 Plot

 Dinesh, a wealthy bachelor who is overconfident of himself tries to impress Shobha with the help of his best friend Sagar and hopes to marry her someday.

 The movie takes place in a series of flashbacks, starting with Dinesh reminiscing about his first meeting with Shobha and their relationship.
 Dinesh comes from a very rich background and as such doesn't work, he is always engaged with partying and drinking with his friends.
 He's upset that his cousin Swathi is getting married.
 They were supposedly in a relationship until Swathi learned through google (when they were still kids) that people who are blood-relatives tend to have babies with higher probability in genetic disorders and breaks up with Dinesh (when they were still kids).

 Dinesh is still upset about it and wants to break up the wedding at any cost.
 Shobha is one of Swathi's friends and she seems to like Dinesh on sight.
 Shobha definitely seems to find his antics funny, not getting mad when she gets hurt as a result of Dinesh's plan to hurt the bridegroom.
 He mistakenly enters Shobha's room and spills coconut oil on the floor (while drunk) hoping the bridegroom will get hurt and the marriage will be cancelled.
 Later, Dinesh is asked to accompany Shobha's friends in the hospital for her overnight stay and has a conversation with her.
 Shobha advises Dinesh to move on, get a haircut, shave and attend the wedding, saying some other girl is sure to fall for him.
 They flirt throughout the wedding and she indirectly invites him to meet up with her when he's in Chennai.